Liha the Great

 Final Decades

 Empress Liha penned her autobiography Empire of the Heavens, Kingdom of the Lands (Tyl.
 Kjarshtam sen Vargekaevotan, Nochashtam sen Tuikaevotan) during the final few decades of her rule.
 Both a reflective memoir and a political elucidation, Empire of the Heavens explains the lessons that the Empress learned from her increasingly-desperate attempts at freeing the masses, the realizations that she slowly arrived at regarding her old beliefs, and the consequences of the other potential paths that she could have chosen.
-The writing style in Empire of the Heavens was criticized for resembling a "textbook trying too hard to be poetic" or a "stone flower" by the few pro-oligarch malcontents still alive at that time, even though they remained silent and made no comments on the book's actual observations and arguments.
+The writing style in Empire of the Heavens was criticized for resembling a "textbook trying too hard to be poetic" or a "stone flower" by the few pro-oligarch malcontents still alive at that time, even though they made no comments on the book's actual observations and explanations.

 Imperial Succession

 To avoid physical procreation, Liha used her psychic powers to become pregnant with a clone of herself.
 Upon birth, Liha's clone-child was named Tarkona, and made the Empress's heir.
-When Liha disappeared into the forest outside Telam's city walls, Tarkona was crowned Empress.
+When Liha disappeared into the forest outside Telam's eastern city walls, Tarkona was crowned Empress.
 It was during Tarkona's rule over the Lihann Empire that the Tylans invented the Bulkspace drive, enabling them to colonize other planets; this earned Tarkona the title Helasra, Tylan for "of the stars".

 Empress Tarkona's Rule and Reforms